abhishek-ch/around-dataengineering/docs/de_getting_complicated.md

 necessity than Good to have!

 * The trend of `every data is important \ data is gold` makes data management a nightmare.
 Data Governance and security for various kinds of data needs many full-time engineers.

+* Artificial Intelligence or Machine Learning created a whole new dimension for data products.
+The data requirements are different than traditional engineering.
+Understanding & building ML-based solutions need a lot of time.

+* With time, products are shifting more towards Real-time than batch.
+Now real-time analytics are more preferred compared to daily/weekly.
+Real-time processing makes everything 10-times more complicated.